Overview

 - • Reactivity: How it combines with other elements

-- • Noble Gases: Pure, stable tones
+- • Blue: Noble Gases — ethereal, stable

 Purple: Alkali Metals (Li, Na, K, Rb, Cs)